Learn what’s happening in week 33 of pregnancy and find out how your baby is developing.

 Count the kicks regularly to make sure your baby is active.

-Doing pelvic floor exercise strengthens your pelvic muscles and helps manage incontinence (leaking urine) after delivery.
+Doing pelvic floor exercises strengthens your pelvic muscles and helps manage incontinence (leaking urine) after delivery.

 Your baby is not considered full term for several more weeks, but early labor is possible so you should know the signs.